varunposimsetty/AES/AES/README.md

-# RTL implementing a 128-bit AES
+# RTL implementation of a 128-bit AES
 ![Top Module](Top.png)
 ## Encryption
 An implementation of AES Encryption which is partially pipelined i.e. sequential but internally piplined.